ibexa/documentation-developer/docs/users/passwords.md

 ## Password expiration

-In the **User account (ezuser)** Field definition, you can set password expiration rules, which will force users to change their passwords periodically.
+In the **User account (ezuser)** Field definition, you can set password expiration rules, which forces users to change their passwords periodically.

 ![Password expiry settings](password_expiry.png)

-You can also decide when the user will be notified that they need to change their password.
+You can also decide when the user is notified that they need to change their password.
-The notification will be displayed in the Back Office after login and in the User Content item's preview.
+The notification is displayed in the Back Office after login and in the User Content item's preview.

 ## Repeating passwords